dpc-sdp/ripple/packages/Organisms/ImageGallery/README.md

 # @dpc-sdp/ripple-image-gallery

 > A component to display images as an interactive gallery.
+This component only works client-side.

 --------------------------------------------------------------------------------